sourcefrog/aoc2019/doc/aoc18.md

 We start at some position with no keys and we want to get - anywhere but with all of the keys.
 Hm.

+...

+Naively walking through the maze space, treating the keys as one of the conditions, does find the right answer to part A, 4204.
+But, it's pretty slow, at over sixty seconds for an unoptimized build...

+One problem with this is that we'll repeatedly discover all the paths between keys and doors, for all combinations of keys.
+Perhaps we should try a two-phase structure where we first find the shortest paths between interesting points (start, keys, doors), then find the best order to visit them all.

+As a meta point, getting a dumb solution to part A, so that I can see what's in part B, might work well.